Optimal solutions employing an algebraic Variational Multiscale approach Part II: Application to Navier-Stokes: Background and theoretical preliminaries

-We may variationally characterise the solution to such an elliptic problem as the critical (saddle) point of the energy functional $\mathcal{I}$ associated with $\mathcal{L}$ \cite{Arnold2010FINITESTABILITY, Boffi2013MixedApplications, Marsden2008TheMethods}.
+We may variationally characterise the solution to such a problem as the critical (saddle) point of the energy functional $\mathcal{I}$ associated with $\mathcal{L}$ \cite{Arnold2010FINITESTABILITY, Boffi2013MixedApplications, Marsden2008TheMethods}.
 This ultimately leads to a weak formulation of the original problem.
 The weak formulation can be discretised using the Galerkin approach with the restriction of the test and trial spaces to a \emph{suitably} chosen set of finite-dimensional spaces \cite{Arnold2010FINITESTABILITY}.
-Provided that we choose these spaces suitably, we can show that the corresponding discrete solution is in fact a projection of the continuous (strong) solution onto the finite-dimensional space where the projector is defined using the energy functional $\mathcal{I}$.
-Hence, the discrete solution is the stationary point of \emph{an} error norm embedded in the structure of $\mathcal{I}$.
+Provided that we choose these spaces suitably, we can show that the corresponding discrete solution is in fact the $\mathcal{L}$-orthogonal projection of the continuous (infinite-dimensional) solution onto the finite-dimensional space where the projector is defined using the energy functional $\mathcal{I}$.
+Hence, the discrete solution is optimal in the error norm embedded in the structure of $\mathcal{I}$.
 We demonstrated this concept in \cite{Shrestha2025OptimalProblems} for a simple Poisson problem, and we shall demonstrate it for the Stokes flow problem in this paper in \Cref{sec:stokes}.

-While the problem in \eqref{eq:pde} possesses the advantageous aforementioned structure when $\mathcal{L}$ is elliptic, it no longer has this structure for a generic non-elliptic $\mathcal{L}$.
-To be more concrete, we mean that for a generic, possibly non-linear $\mathcal{L}$, we can no longer characterise the solution as the critical (saddle) point of the energy functional and a Galerkin discretisation of the mixed formulation \emph{does not} yield a solution that is the projection of the continuous solution, i.e. the Galerkin solution is sub-optimal in the norm embedded in the structure of $\mathcal{I}$ associated with the underlying elliptic problem.
-This loss of optimality for the Galerkin scheme for generic $\mathcal{L}$s does not necessarily affect the stability of the discretisation.
-What it does imply is that the solutions on coarse spaces may share a weaker likeness to the analytical (or highly resolved) solutions, attributed to a larger error in the optimal norm.
+The problem in \eqref{eq:pde} possesses the advantageous variational structure when the problem consists solely of a symmetric positive-definite operator $\mathcal{L}$.
+This structure, however, is lost for problems involving additional skew-symmetric operators.
+To be more concrete, consider a generic operator problem

+with $\mathcal{C}$ being a skew-symmetric, possibly non-linear operator.
+In this case, the solution can no longer be characterised as the critical (saddle) point of an energy functional.
+Consequently, a standard Galerkin discretisation of this problem does \emph{not} yield a solution that is the projection of the continuous solution.
+In other words, the Galerkin solution is sub-optimal with respect to the norm induced by $\mathcal{I}$, which is associated with the underlying symmetric positive-definite problem.
+This loss of optimality for the Galerkin scheme for generic operators does not necessarily affect the stability of the discretisation.
+What it does imply is that the solutions on coarse spaces may share a weaker likeness to the infinite-dimensional (or highly resolved) solutions, attributed to a larger error in the optimal norm.